THE ALCHEMYCAL PAGES

 ate it every day for perhaps the first 18 years of my macrobiotic

 life.
-Then perhaps three or four times a week for 3-4 years and
+Then perhaps three or four times a week for the most part.

 It is from this point on that you time the rice - 45 minutes in